 Is it possible to furlough more employees if work dries up more than expected?

-Furloughed employees must have been on the company PAYE payroll on 19 March 2020 and included on an RTI submission by then, except for those who have joined under TUPE after this date.
-Employees hired after 19 March 2020 cannot be furloughed.
-However, employees who were made redundant or who stopped working for the employer on or after 28 February ould have been rehired and placed on furlough.
+Furloughed employees must have been on the company PAYE payroll on 30 October 2020 and included on an RTI submission by then, except for those who have joined under TUPE after this date.
+They do not need to have been previously furloughed.

 Are foreign nationals with visas eligible for the furlough scheme?